 We evaluated our collaborative framework approach with the organic data science wiki.
 Currently this wiki has 18 registered users, thereof 12 active users and contains 122 Tasks.
 Within 10 weeks we collected around 19,000 log entities.
-All task pages together have been accessed more than 2,900 times.
-All person pages together have been accessed 328 times.
+Task pages have been accessed more than 2,000 times.